TheWeirdDev/theweirddev.github.io/_drafts/extract-metadata.markdown

 parent="action-executer"/>
 {% endhighlight %}

-I usually define two constants in my actions.
-Name and description

-{% highlight java%}
-public static final String NAME = "extract-metadata-from-file-name";
-public static final String DESCRIPTION = "Extract metadata from file name following the pattern personId;documentCode;effectiveDate";
-{% endhighlight %}

-The NAME should be the same as bean id.
-We are going to use this constants in our example but it is a good practice to have them defined because if we want to call our action with the ActionService we will need to specify the NAME.

-To finalize our Action we need to run this piece of into a transaction.
-Thanks to the Alfresco Foundation API and the TransactionService we can easily do it.
+And finally it's need to be ran into a transaction.
+Thanks to the Alfresco Foundation API and the

-How it's work :
+TransactionService:

 {% highlight java%}
 transactionService.getRetryingTransactionHelper().doInTransaction(new RetryingTransactionHelper.RetryingTransactionCallback<Void>()